dacaldera/CodeMarfa/discovery_assignments/discovery_conditionals.md

 1: Walk 45 steps in the direction of the sun.
-If you reach a barrier, walk around it and continue or turn around and walk the remaining steps in the opposite direction of the barrier.
+If you reach a barrier, walk around it and continue or turn around and walk the remaining steps in the opposite direction of the barrier."

 2: Shout a random word loudly into the air X number of times while looking up at the sky.
 X is determined by the position of this action in your list.